Jim Wilson (Australian footballer)

-Jimmy Wilson (born 4 August 1930) is a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
+Harry "Jimmy" Lachlan Wilson (4 August 1930 – 14 July 2021) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).

 Wilson came down to Melbourne after winning the Bendigo Football League's Michelsen Medal in 1951, playing for Golden Square.

-He played 15 games and kicked 14 goals in the 1952 VFL season and made just two more appearances, the following season.
+Wilson played 15 games and kicked 14 goals in the 1952 VFL season and made just two more appearances, the following season.

 Wilson won Melbourne's best first year player in 1952 and then trained with South Melbourne in early 1954.

 Wilson played with Rochester in 1955.

+Wilson died in Bendigo on 14 July 2021, at the age of 90.